I think I have found my spirit animal.

 Even though I like Colors, it is, objectively speaking, twelve episodes of little girls being little girls.
 It’s a series that is justified in its aimlessness but that does make it an acquired taste even by slice of life/CGDCT standards.
 Comparatively, Hitoribocchi appears to have more of a legitimate plot going on.

-Betrayed by parting ways with her one friend from middle school, Bocchi (Chisaki Morishita) is tasked to befriend everyone in class, an obviously daunting task that’s easier said than done.
+Betrayed by parting ways with her one friend from elementary school, Bocchi (Chisaki Morishita) is tasked to befriend everyone in class, an obviously daunting task that’s easier said than done.
 While I’m sure this show will settle into a very episodic structure, it’s nice that there indeed an overarching goal in mind and some sense of progress will likely be felt as Bocchi grows in confidence and makes new friends.

 As I had hoped, this series is doing a great job at depicting Bocchi’s struggles to socialize without shutting down.
 Throughout the premiere alone, you see this poor girl overthink, panic, struggle to hold a conversation, and profusely apologizing on the assumption that she’s bothering people.
 On occasion, she goes to some extreme lengths such as posting a note saying school is “cancelled” in an effort to avoid people or writing predetermined lines of dialogue on her hand so that she’s better prepared to hold a conversation.
 Save for the most ridiculous of moments, it’s all stuff that I’ve personally ran into and thanks to way Bocchi is drawn and expresses herself, it all comes across as funny and even adorable.